 As women who may often find ourselves over-committed with duties in the workplace and at home, we need to ask ourselves: Are we keeping our priorities straight?
-Are we putting God first, husband second, followed by others—and ourselves last?
-Read Proverbs 31:10-31 and Ephesians 5:22-33.
+Are we putting God first, followed by our commitments to our husbands and families, and finally our responsibilities towards friends and our own wellbeing?
+Read Proverbs 31:10–31 and Ephesians 5:22–33.

 In the movie My Big Fat Greek Wedding, one character observes, “The man is the head [of the house], but the woman is the neck.
 And she can turn the head any way she wants.”
-This mentality can be inharmoniously true today.
+This can certainly prove true in many married relationships, and can even lead to disharmony.
 Wives often are fully aware of our ability to bat our eyes and to manipulate conversations to get what we want, “guilting” our husbands into withdrawing.

 In Judges 16, we read of the story of Samson and Delilah.
-Delilah was using these same tricks to obtain the truth behind the secret to Samson’s strength from him.
+Delilah used these same tricks to obtain from Samson the secret behind his great strength.
 Verses 15 and 16 portray Delilah nagging to get what she wanted.
-Finally she wore Samson down, learned his secret, sold it to the Philistines, and it ultimately led to his death.
-Most likely what we desire will not lead to our husband’s loss of sight and death, but the manipulation and pestering is just as undesirable.
+She eventually wore Samson down, learned his secret, and sold it to the Philistines, which ultimately led to his death.
+Most likely what we desire will not lead to a husband’s loss of sight and death, but the manipulation and pestering is just as undesirable.

 We can be supermoms and superwives, but without the skew and abuse of power that modern secular society often expects of us.
 “Biting our tongues” may be easier said than done—especially in our own homes.
 We need to remember that we as wives have our roles, and our husbands have theirs.
 That is God’s intent.
 Together, when the two halves pull their weight, life can work beautifully—unified and balanced.